cannawen/metric_units_reddit_bot/NEW-TO-OSS.md

 - Please read through the [Contributing Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md)
 - We aim to be newbie-friedly, so let us know if anything is confusing and needs more documentation (or create a pull request yourself, filling in any missing documentation to help the next person!)
 - We want to hear from you!
 Don't be shy to ask any questions about our process, or technical details
+- When asking for help, be sure to include any relevant screenshots or error messages, along with what steps you have taken to try to fix the problem!
+This will help us understand what is going wrong, and what suggestions _not_ to give you, since you have already tried them ;)

 ## All contributions
 Remember, contributing to OSS does not always mean code.